Jules Williams

-Julian Lloyd "Jules" Williams (born 23 July 1968) is a British writer, director, and producer.
+Julian Lloyd "Jules" Williams is a British writer, director, and producer.
 He has collaborated with best selling authors, he wrote both the Living The Life accompanying book and The Weigh Forward, and is the Director and Producer of Sky Arts 1 & Back Door Productions Living The Life.

 In February 2009, Williams was invited to test the credibility of his profession when BBC's Newsnight ran a feature on the practice of remote viewing.

 Television

 Williams' career in television began when he moved to London to work on Psychic Today for Sky Television as a psychic and presenter.
 His interest in production led him to direct and produce his own television show Living the Life with Back Door Productions for Sky Arts.
 Jules worked alongside contributors including Stephen Fry, Robin Gibb, Joanna Lumley, John Hurt, Hans Zimmer, Elaine Paige and many others.

 Williams is set to work alongside Nick Pope former head of the British Government's UFO program in Back Door Production's Contact Alien Hybrid.